Skip to Content

 WHO WE ARE

 The Scottish Council of Independent Schools (SCIS) represents independent day, boarding and Additional Support Needs schools in Scotland.
+We are the controller in respect of personal data collected through this website and processed by us.

 WHAT THIS PRIVACY NOTICE IS FOR

-This information is provided because Data Protection Law (which means all legislation and regulatory requirements in force from time to time relating to the use of personal data and the privacy of electronic communications, including, without limitation (i) any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation, as well as (ii) the General Data Protection Regulation ((EU) 2016/679) and any other directly applicable European Union regulation relating to data protection and privacy (for so long as and to the extent that the law of the European Union has legal effect in the UK).) gives individuals rights to understand how their data is used.
-Any individual interacting with SCIS is required to read this Privacy Notice and understand SCIS obligations to its entire membership.
+This information is provided because Data Protection Law (which means all legislation and regulatory requirements in force from time to time relating to the use of personal data and the privacy of electronic communications, including, without limitation (i) any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation, as well as (ii) the UK General Data Protection Regulation ((EU) 2016/679) and any other applicable European Union regulation relating to data protection and privacy (for so long as and to the extent that the law of the European Union has legal effect in the UK) gives individuals rights to understand how their data is used.
+Any individual interacting with SCIS is required to read this Privacy Notice and understand SCIS’s obligations to its entire membership.

 This Privacy Notice applies alongside any other information SCIS may provide about a particular use of personal data, for example when collecting data online or in paper form.